IvS-KULeuven/cgse/docs/roadmap.md

 - [x] Add unit testing with `nox` running tests for Python 3.9, 3.10, 3.11, and 3.12
 - [ ] Add proper unit tests for all packages – using `pytest`
 - [ ] Add a CI test suite
+- [ ] Add GitHub Action to check proper formatting of all the code in a pull request
-- [ ] Use GitHub Actions for running tests before merging
+- [ ] Add GitHub Actions for running tests before merging